 As we can see, the first long-run average cost curve (LRAC 1) lies above the second long-run average cost curve (LRAC 2).
 In many cases, this is what happens over time, as innovation helps to improve products and processes and thus reduce costs.
 Lower average costs allow firms to sell at a lower price, which is why point A and the entire LRAC 1 shifts down to point B (and LRAC 2) over time.

 An economy with a high dynamic efficiency generally offers more choices of high-quality goods for consumers.
-This is due to the fact that invention and innovation not only result in better processes and lower cost, but also in higher quality goods and services for consumers.
+This is because invention and innovation not only result in better processes and lower cost, but also in higher quality goods and services for consumers.

 The graph shows two sets of curves.
 The intersection of the marginal private cost curve (MPC) and the marginal private benefit curve (MPB) represents an allocatively efficient outcome (point A).
 However, if we take externalities into account as well, we have to look at the intersection of the marginal social cost curve (MSC) and the marginal social benefit curve (MSB) instead.
-Hence, the socially efficient outcome is not reached at point A (18 units at a price of USD 100) but shifts up to point B (20 units at a price of USD 120).
+Hence, the socially efficient outcome is not reached at point A (18 units for USD 100) but shifts up to point B (20 units for USD 120).

 In a socially efficient economy, overall social welfare is maximized.
 However, in most cases, this requires some form of taxation.
 In a free market, both consumers and producers don’t take externalities into account.
 As a result, taxes (or subsidies) are required to internalize the externalities and reach a socially efficient outcome (see also Positive and Negative Externalities).

 The illustration above shows an inefficient average total cost curve (ATC 1) and an efficient total cost curve (ATC 2) of a firm.
 This looks quite similar to the illustration of dynamic efficiency.
 However, in this case, the shift from point A to point B does not depend on innovation but only on management incentives.
-That means, the firm has the ability to shift its average total costs to ATC 2 from the beginning, however, it does not have any incentives to do so.
+That means the firm can shift its average total costs to ATC 2 from the beginning.
+However, it does not have any incentives to do so.

 We are most likely to encounter X-efficiency in highly competitive markets.
 In those situations, the management has to produce as much output as possible (at the lowest possible cost) to remain competitive.
-By contrast, in a monopoly, we will usually see a loss of X-efficiency, because the monopolist is able to increase profits by not maximizing output.
+By contrast, in a monopoly, we will usually see a loss of X-efficiency, because the monopolist can increase profits by not maximizing output.

 In a Nutshell

 Most economic issues arise because of scarce resources.
-Hence, it is critical to use, produce and distribute those resources in an efficient manner.
-There are a number of different types of economic efficiency.
-The five most relevant ones are allocative, productive, dynamic, social and X-efficiency.
+Hence, it is critical to use, produce, and efficiently distribute those resources.
+There are several different types of economic efficiency.
+The five most relevant ones are allocative, productive, dynamic, social, and X-efficiency.
 Allocative efficiency occurs when goods and services are distributed according to consumer preferences.
 Productive efficiency is a situation where the optimal combination of inputs results in the maximum amount of output.
 Dynamic efficiency occurs over time, as innovation reduces production costs.
 Social Efficiency happens when goods and services are optimally distributed, also taking externalities into account.
 And last but not least, X-efficiency occurs when a firm has an incentive to produce maximum output with a given amount of input.